jvkoh/wave/README.md

 ## The Basics

-Essentially, Draw Objects are just objects with a `draw()` method on them.
+Essentially, Draw Objects are just objects with a `draw(delta)` method on them.
 When writing a Draw Object, there are some safe assumptions that you can make.
 Draw Objects that are in a world will always have a reference to world stored as `this.world`, so you can use the context from that world to actually implement a draw method.
-You can also assume that your `draw()` method takes one argument, which is a number for the amount of time that has passed since the last draw frame.
+You can also assume that your `draw(delta)` method takes one argument, which is a Number representing the amount of time that has passed since the last draw frame.

 ## Here's an Example